arxpw/dropzone-express/README.md

 http://localhost:5000
 ```

+---

 ### Default application options
-* [Uploads] By default, images and thumbnails currently go into /uploads
+* [Uploads] By default, images and thumbnails currently go into:
+  * /uploads
-* [Javascript & CSS] By default, production JavaScript & CSS are placed into /public/dist/js & /public/dist/css
+* [Javascript & CSS] By default, production JavaScript & CSS are placed into:
+  * /public/dist/js
+  * /public/dist/css
 * [Access] By default, the application port is 5000, intended to be used with a reverse proxy with NGINX or APACHE

 ### Requirements
 This application requires ImageMagick to be installed on a ( hopefully linux )-based system for thumbnail generation.

+**On Debian & Ubuntu**
 ```
 apt-get install imagemagick -y
 ```